-Funding: We report that, although we did not receive funding from brain4care®, the developer of the novel non-invasive device, they did provide us with all the equipment necessary for our research.
+Funding: We report that, although we did not receive funding from brain4care[®], the developer of the novel non-invasive device, they did provide us with all the equipment necessary for our research.

-Availability of data and materials: Data and materials are avaliable at Hospital of Miguel Couto archives.
+Availability of data and materials: Data and materials are available at Hospital of Miguel Couto archives.

-Disclosure: Gustavo Frigieri is scientific director for brain4care.
-Dr. Sergio Brasil and Dr. Raphael Bertani are consultants for brain4care.
-Ethical standards: All persons gave their informed consent prior to their inclusion in the study.
+Disclosure: Gustavo Frigieri is scientific director for brain4care[®].
+Dr. Sergio Brasil and Dr. Raphael Bertani are consultants for brain4care[®].